MajorKorgi/SquadBattle/README.md

 - type = *If this is a **ped** or a **vehicle***
 - spawnpoint = *Where the target will spawn*
 - MovesAround = *If the target is moving around*
-- team = *Which team is hatefull against this target*
+- team = *Which team is hateful against this target. or use "global" if all teams are hateful against this target*

 - Type: **PED**
   - WalkArea = *Area where the peds will walk. **MovesAround** need to be activated*